akukisopo/nethantu/README.md

 Lastly, @BotFather will ask you for a username for your bot.
 You have to choose a unique username here which ends with 'bot'.
 For
-example: xdavidbot.
+example: hantubot.
 Make note of this username, since later you will have to search for this to find your bot, which netHantu will be running on.